18 January in Indian and World History

 18 January in Indian and World History is celebrated, observed, and remembered for various reasons.
 18 January is the birth anniversary of Mahadev Govind Ranade, Vinod Kambli, and Aparna Popat.

-18 January is also observed as the death anniversary of Kundan Lal Sehgal, Saadat Hasan Manto, Badrinath Prasad, and Harivansh Rai Bachchan.
+18 January is also observed as the death anniversary ofย Kundan Lal Sehgal, Saadat Hasan Manto, Badrinath Prasad, and Harivansh Rai Bachchan.

-Birth Anniversary
+Birth Anniversary on 18 January

 18 January in Indian history is celebrated as the birth anniversary of the following personalities:

-Mahadev Govind Ranade (18 January 1842 – 16 January 1901), an Indian nationalist, social reformer, scholar and jurist.
+Mahadev Govind Ranade (18 January 1842 โ 16 January 1901), an Indian nationalist, social reformer, scholar, and jurist.
 He is called “Socrates of Maharashtra”.
 Ranade actively participated in the work of social reform.
-Prarthana Samaj, Arya Samaj and Brahmo Samaj had a great influence on his life.
-Govind Ranade was one of the founders of ‘Deccan Educational Society’.
+Prarthana Samaj, Arya Samaj, and Brahmo Samaj had a great influence on his life.
+Govind Ranade was one of the founders of ‘The Deccan Educational Society’.
 He also supported the establishment of ‘Indian National Congress.
 Ranade was a supporter of Swadeshi and was in favor of using indigenous products.
 He was born on 18 January 1842.

 Vinod Kambli, a former Indian cricketer, played for India as a left-handed middle-order batsman, as well as for Mumbai and Boland, South Africa.
 He has the highest career batting average for an Indian test cricketer of 54 but he played his last test when he was just 23 years old.
 Afterward, he was only considered for one-day internationals, even though it was also at the age of 28 that he made his last appearance in that format.
 He was born on 18 January 1972.

-Aparna Popat, one of the best badminton players in India.
+Aparna Popatย is one of the best badminton players in India.
 She has been the National Women’s Champion for 8 consecutive years.
 She won the women’s singles title at the 1998 French Open.
 She has been awarded the ‘Arjuna Award’ in 2005.
 Aparna Popat is considered to be the best shuttler in the country.
 He has gained fame both at the national and international levels.
 She was born on 18 January 1978 in Mumbai, Maharashtra.

 Read More: 17 January in Indian and World History

-Death Anniversary
+Death Anniversary on 18 January

 18 January in Indian history is observed as the death anniversary of the following personalities:

-Kundan Lal Sehgal (11 April 1904 – 18 January 1947), known for being an unmatched singer in Hindi films, for his performances in a few films such as Devdas (1936), his fans admire him.
+Kundan Lal Sehgal (11 April 1904 – 18 January 1947), is known for being an unmatched singer in Hindi films, for his performances in a few films such as Devdas (1936), his fans admire him.
 Kundan Lal Sehgal can be called the first superstar of Hindi cinema.
 Musical films of the 1930s and 40s were drawn to audiences for their impassioned performances and captivating vocals.
 He died on 18 January 1947.

-Badrinath Prasad (12 January 1899 – 18 January 1966), a famous mathematician.
+Badrinath Prasad (12 January 1899 – 18 January 1966), was a famous mathematician.
 He was awarded the Padma Bhushan in 1963.
 He died on 18 January 1966.

 Read More: 16 January in Indian and World History